PetrKryslUCSD/SubSIt.jl/README.md

 Finite Element Procedures (1996),  Table 11.3.

 A couple of twists have been added, which seem to improve convergence.
-This package is slower than Arpack, but generally only 10-20%.
+This package is sometimes slower than Arpack, but generally only 10-20%.
+Other times it can be faster than  Arpack.